cgadd21/luminify/README.md

 # Luminify

-Luminify is a dynamic business card application, designed with a modern UI.
+Luminify is a business card application, designed with a modern UI.
 The business card was lovingly crafted by my soon-to-be wife.

 ## Table of Contents